privacy-scaling-explorations/zkevm-circuits/docs/MPT_Circuit.md

 ## The purpose of MPT circuit and encoding of MPT updates via `SMTTrace`

-MPT circuit aims at proving the correctedness of the MPT table described above.
+MPT circuit aims at proving the correctness of the MPT table described above.
 This means its constraint system enforces a unique change of MPT for each of the MPT's updates as recorded in the MPT table.
 In particular, when the MPT is changed due to account or storage updates, MPT circuit must prove this update leads to the correct root change.

 `SMTTrace` (SMT = Sparse Merkle Trie) is the witness data structure constructed inside the [zkTrie] of the zkevm-circuits to [encode](https://github.com/scroll-tech/zkevm-circuits/blob/c656b971d894102c41c30000a40e07f8e0520627/zkevm-circuits/src/witness/mpt.rs#L77) one update step of the MPT. `SMTTrace` carries the old and new paths on the trie before and after the change to either account or storage, with both paths running from root to leaf.
 Each path is encoded as an `SMTPath`, which consists of the root hash, the leafnode and all intermediate nodes along that path from root to leaf.
 Each node's value hash and its sibling's value hash are recorded. `SMTTrace` also records the address and storage key at which location the change is made.
 Furthermore, it carries information about the account or storage updates, such as change of nonce, balance, code hash, storage value hash, etc. .